 Expectations and Requirements:

-In some cases, specific instruments are identified in the SOP, with detailed instruction provided on their use.
+In some cases, specific instruments are identified in the SOP with detailed instructions provided on their use.
 If you are using a different instrument from that identified in the SOP, follow the manufacturer’s instructions for assembly, operation, and maintenance.

 When required, the FT-series SOPs outline the instrument specifications.
 A field instrument must meet the stated requirements.

-The FT-Series SOPs specify the calibration and verification requirements for each method.
-Although instruments may vary in configuration or operation, the specified calibration and verification requirements must be met, including for those instruments that can only calibrated by the manufacturer or vendor (i.e., “factory-calibrated” instruments).
+The FT-series SOPs specify the calibration and verification requirements for each method.
+Although instruments may vary in configuration or operation, the specified calibration and verification requirements must be met, including for those instruments that can only be calibrated by the manufacturer or vendor (i.e., “factory-calibrated” instruments).

 Where applicable to the FT-series SOP, use the minimum number of calibration standards specified.